tryscer/flock/Book/Flock-Music.md

  (6 tact 2)
 - [ ] radio break about Elvis: *…so Elvis stepped on a grenade and stepped off the edge of the world.
 We need a new King.
 Jerry Lee is underground;*

 Tim's hair is red.
 Tim's eyes are blue.
 Tim's eyelashes are also red, but at the same time blonde, as well.
 Tim's lips are thin and at the same time delicious.
 Tim's touch is gentle and unsure.
-Tim's smell is beyond the power of words.
+Tim's smell is beyond the power words could hold.
 These are the things I'm telling myself to pass the time in this unprecedentedly silent car.
 ​	"So," Barry tries again.
 ​	"You know what, Bear, shut up," Cindy says.
+​	"Yeah, Bear," Eleanore says.
+"It's none of yours."
 ​	"So you're just not gonna talk to me?"
 I try again.
 ​	"Yes," Cindy says.
 ​	"Ever?"